LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/receiving-functions.rst

 Receiving Function Arguments
 ============================

 The previous section illustrates how a function can be passed to another function as an argument.
 This section takes the opposite perspective to *write* functions that can take other functions as arguments.

 Example: A Generic Input Validator
 ----------------------------------

 Our first example will be a generic input validator.
-It will prompt a user for input, using a parameter to the function to do the actual work of validating the input.
+It asks the user for some input, using the ``prompt`` parameter for the text of the question.
+A second parameter receives a function that does the actual work of validating the input.

 .. admonition:: Example